Mr. Bean: The Reliant

 Since the pilot episode, Mr. Bean has had a long-running feud with the unseen driver of a three-wheeled, light-blue 1972 Reliant Regal Supervan III (registration GRA 26K), which would usually get turned over, crashed out of its parking space and so forth by Bean in his Mini, who is usually oblivious to the results.
 These mishaps also became a running gag throughout the series.
-In "Tee Off, Mr. Bean", Bean is hitchhiking and the Reliant pulls over for him but Bean, who recognizes the car, pretends to not see it until it leaves.
+In "Tee Off, Mr. Bean", Bean is hitchhiking and the Reliant pulls over for him but Bean, who recognises the car, pretends to not see it until it leaves.

-The Reliant reappears in Mr. Bean: The Animated Series under the registration "DUW 742", again victimized by Mr. Bean in his Mini.
+The Reliant reappears in Mr. Bean: The Animated Series under the registration "DUW 742", again victimised by Mr. Bean in his Mini.
 In the episode "Young Bean", the identity of the Reliant driver is revealed for the first time.
 In the episode "Car Wars", after being abused by Mr. Bean for many years, the driver becomes angry and fed up, and decides to get his revenge by chasing Mr. Bean and trying to outmanoeuvre him in various situations, ultimately resulting in Mr. Bean's Mini being crushed by a car crusher.